alexpaul/Node-Express-Bootstrap/README.md

 ## Installation

-To run this project, clone it locally and run `npm install`.
+1. Clone this repo.
+2. Run `npm install`.
+3. Run the node server `node index.js` and navigate to `localhost:3000`.